IGME-202-2231/project-2-Auden-Clifford/README.md

 #### State Transistions

 - initial state
-- agent rotation speed is above 100rpm
+- agent rotation speed is above 200rpm

 ### Heal

-**Objective:** The Enemy will flee from the player and seek out a healing item
+**Objective:** The Enemy will flee from the player and arrive at a healing item

 #### Steering Behaviors

 - Behaviors
-   - Seek health item
+   - arrive at health item
    - Flee the player
 - Obstacles - Sawblade
 - Seperation - Other enemies